joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 3. Norming: Group members begin to develop a sense of cohesion and teamwork.
 Group members start to appreciate each other's strengths and weaknesses, develop norms and rules for interaction, and establish a sense of group identity.
 At this stage, the group is beginning to work effectively towards its goals.

 4. Performing: The group is fully functional, and members work together effectively to achieve the group's goals.
-The group has established a clear identity and norms, and there is a high level of trust, cooperation, and communication among group members.
-The group is now focused on achieving its objectives and delivering results.
+The group has established a clear identity and norms, and there is a high level of trust, cooperation, and communication among members.
+The group focuses on achieving objectives and delivering results.

 The FSNP model is widely used, but it is not always linear: groups can go back and forth between stages, skip stages, or remain in a stage for an extended period.
 Additionally, different groups may experience each stage differently based on their goals, members, and context.